MyPortugalHoliday.com

 9) Santana

-Santana offers far more than the iconic triangular houses featured on every Madeira brochure, though these traditional structures remain undeniably charming.
-This northern coastal town provides a fascinating glimpse into traditional Madeiran rural life that most tourists rush past without properly exploring.
+Santana offers far more than the triangular thatched houses that appear on every Madeira postcard, though these traditional structures remain undeniably charming.
+This northern coastal town provides a genuine glimpse into traditional Madeiran rural life that many visitors rush past without properly exploring.

-The famous casas de colmo (thatched houses) with their steep A-frame roofs were not built for photographs but represent ingenious adaptations to harsh mountain weather.
-The thick thatch sheds heavy rainfall while the steep pitch prevents snow accumulation.
-While only a handful of the original hundreds remain, the six preserved houses near the town center are meticulously maintained.
+The famous casas de colmo, with their steep A-frame roofs reaching almost to the ground, were not built for photographs.
+They represent ingenious adaptations to the harsh mountain weather of northern Madeira.
+The thick thatch sheds heavy rainfall whilst the steep pitch prevents snow from accumulating during winter months.
+Although only a handful of the original hundreds remain standing, six preserved houses near the town centre are meticulously maintained and open to visitors.

-Visit on a Sunday morning when locals gather at the small market selling homemade honey, traditional bolo de mel (honey cake), and embroidered linens.
+If you can, time your visit for a Sunday morning when locals gather at the small weekly market to sell homemade honey, traditional bolo de mel (honey cake) and embroidered linens.

 Santana madeira